Academic Advisory Board

 The AAB is comprised of both elected and appointed members.
 The majority of the elected members are Maryland-based 12 month faculty ("Full Time Faculty").
 Overseas faculty, adjunct faculty and librarians will also be represented by at least one seat each on the AAB.

-The Provost will appoint at least one member of the AAB who will serve as an ex-officio, non-voting member.
+The Senior Vice President and Chief Academic Officer (SVP/CAO) will appoint at least one member of the AAB who will serve as an ex-officio, non-voting member.

 Committees – The AAB may appoint ad hoc committees comprised of members of the university-wide faculty community to evaluate specific substantive academic issues that require deeper analysis for advice to be given on a relevant short-term basis.
 These ad hoc committees are to address specific academic issues, can only present their results to the full AAB, and do not take on any agenda-setting or voting roles within AAB.